 Over recent years we have worked hard to diversify NUM's funding streams through regular donations and by securing funding from Trusts and Foundations who support our important work.
-Alongside this, we also receive financial support from some police forces as well as corporations such as Adult Services Websites (ASWs).
+Alongside this, we also receive financial support from some police forces as well as corporations.

-Some view the police and ASW sources as controversial and we want to share who we receive funding from and why this income is important for our sex worker safety agenda.
+Some view the police and corporate sources as controversial and we want to share who we receive funding from and why this income is important for our sex worker safety agenda.

 Contributions from Police Forces and Borough Command Units (BCUs)